 Classes or Private Sessions?

-Physiofit reformer sessions are taught by our physiotherapists in a variety of formats.
+Physiofit reformer sessions are taught by our qualified instructors and physiotherapists in a variety of formats.

 Private sessions can be 1:1, 1:2 or 1:3.
 Classes are up to 3 participants and paid for as courses or ad hoc.
 Our lunch time classes can be attended as half hour or combined for a full hour.

-Please see our timetable for class times.
+Please see our timetable for class times (link to the left/above).
 Private sessions can be booked via our reception.

 How much will it cost?